BrettSoden/BrettSoden.github.io/EnhancementTwo.md

 # **Enhancement Two: Algorithms and Data Structures**

-The artifact that I am using for the software design and engineering category is a project from CS-405 that I completed on August 8th, 2021.
+The artifact that I am using for the algorithms and data structure category is a project from CS-405 that I completed on August 8th, 2021.
 It is a test module that was designed to search a collection of entries in a data structure for functionality and exploitable weaknesses.